ausdebating/constitution/constitution.rst

    #.
 The chair of the meeting is to be considered 'entitled to vote', and thus counts towards quorum, even if they are not a representative member.

 #.
-Five members present (being members entitled under this constitution to vote at a general meeting) constitute a quorum for the transaction of the business of a general meeting.
+Seven members present (being members entitled under this constitution to vote at a general meeting) constitute a quorum for the transaction of the business of a general meeting.
 #.
    If within half an hour after the appointed time for the commencement of a general meeting a quorum is not present, the meeting: